July 14, 2025, 1:46 am | Read time: 6 minutes

 “The most important thing is to be an active role model,” emphasizes Prof. Joisten.
 “If parents model movement, the likelihood is high that their children will adopt it.”
 Of course, it’s often easier to just pack the kids into the car when going shopping.
 Prof. Joisten understands this–she has four children herself and knows how stressful everyday life can be.
 “But whenever possible and time allows, it’s better to walk or bike to the store.

-The same goes for climbing stairs: Sure, it takes patience, children are sometimes slower than we are when taking the steps—but it’s another piece of everyday movement and they learn that it’s normal.
+The same goes for climbing stairs: Sure, it takes patience, children are sometimes slower than us when they take the steps–but it’s another piece of everyday movement and they learn that it’s normal.
 If this is done consistently, movement becomes part of the family lifestyle and everyone benefits,” she promises.
-If parents are unsure about their children’s fitness and which exercise program is suitable: The DGSP has developed a free app—fitforhealth—that offers various fitness and flexibility tests for children and adults.14
+If parents are unsure about their children’s fitness and which exercise program is suitable: The DGSP has developed a free app–fitforhealth–that offers various fitness and flexibility tests for children and adults.14